- cd reviews

 Are you two still giving each other grief?
 I asked Keef; “Always have done”, came the reply.
 Just in case anyone gets the wrong idea about words between MC and KH.
 It was all good natured banter, no malice.
 They enjoyed a big hot pot supper before the gig!

-We heard scintillating guitar work, the trademark growly rowly vocals, and a flashback in time as the evening got more rowdy.
-Unphased, Michale played on, never missing a note, to an encore of Kodak Ghosts; the best song of the night.
+We heard scintillating guitar work, the trademark growly vocals, and a flashback in time as the evening got more rowdy.
+Unphased, Michael played on, never missing a note, to an encore of Kodak Ghosts; the best song of the night.

 Then the fire alarm went off- not surprising really given all the smoke.The strangest event I've been to in a few years; unmissable.
 ENJOYED IT LOADS.